-PASADENA, Calif. -- While NBC tends to take the brunt of the jokes about low ratings, among the broadcast networks it's actually not doing that poorly in the 2013-14 TV season.
+PASADENA, Calif. -- While NBC tends to take the brunt of jokes about low ratings, among the broadcast networks it’s not doing that poorly in the 2013-14 TV season.

-Among total viewers season-to-date, CBS is No. 1 and NBC is No. 2 with ABC third.
+Among total viewers season-to-date, CBS is No. 1, NBC No. 2 and ABC third.
 In the advertiser-coveted 18-49 demo, NBC ranks first, followed by CBS, Fox and ABC in fourth place.

 So, really, the jokes about cellar dweller ratings should be aimed at ABC, which has bombed this season with quickly canceled duds “Lucky 7,” “Betrayal,” “Back in the Game” and most recently “The Assets.”

 ABC Entertainment Group president Paul Lee, a charming Brit who often disarms TV critics with overuse of the word “delicious” to describe ABC soaps, once again coasted on charm and by falling on his sword on a few occasions.

 Mr. Lee said time-shifting improves ratings for ABC shows, so that while their initial live viewing numbers may be troublingly low, those ratings perk up when delayed viewing on DVRs is considered.